Analytical shortcuts to adiabaticity of weakly driven processes: Final remarks

 \section{Final remarks}

-In this work, I presented a universal solution for shortcuts to adiabaticity for any thermally isolated system performing a weak process.
-It relies only on the structure of the universal solution of the optimal protocol of the excess work.
-Two examples are solved in order to find such a structure: The cosine relaxation function, which encompasses a variety of systems, and the transverse-field quantum Ising chain, which is a prototype of an adiabatic quantum computer.
-The concept of waiting time is introduced in order to unify the description of the universal solution for isothermal and adiabatic processes as well.
-Also, although the result suggests that errors that come from the excitability of non-equilibrium drivings can be completely suppressed, this only holds for regimes where linear-response theory holds, that is, weak drivings of the magnetic field and a small number of particles.
-When the Kibble-Zurek mechanism starts to appear with its diverging timescale may break down such a result.
+In this work, I presented an analytical solution for shortcuts to adiabaticity for any thermally isolated system performing a weakly driving process for any switching time.
+It relies only on the structure of the analytical solution of the optimal protocol of the irreversible work of open systems, having a continuous part and a singular part, composed of Dirac deltas and their derivatives.
+Although it seems at odds the singular part of the solution, mainly from the experimental point-of-view, at least for Brownian particles modern optical waveform generators, such as those described in~\cite{yang2024compact}, reproduce with nice precision nascent delta as protocols.
+Two examples are solved to illustrate the solution: The cosine relaxation function, which encompasses a variety of systems, and the transverse-field quantum Ising chain, a prototype of an adiabatic quantum computer.
+The concept of waiting time is introduced to unify the description of the analytical solution for isothermal and adiabatic processes.
+Also, although the result of the transverse-field quantum Ising chain suggests that errors that come from the excitability of non-equilibrium drivings can be completely suppressed when the critical point is not achieved, this is only valid when linear response theory holds, that is, for low $N$ and distant from the critical point~\cite{naze2022kibble}.
+I verified as well how the solutions of the examples behave in extreme cases, like the slowing varying case and sudden case.
+In the end, an analysis of the energetic cost of these shortcuts of adiabaticity is made, where we consider the contribution of the singular part as the most important cost associated to the shortcut.